NazmulAlamShawon/shawonkst15/README.md

+## 🚀 About Me
-# Nazmul Alam 👋
+ # Nazmul Alam 👋 I'm a full stack developer...

 I'm Nazmul from Bangladesh, and I am working with  Design and Development.
 I am so much loving to react js and react native.
 Learning is my passion, I love to learn new things..

 <!--
 **shawonkst15/shawonkst15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on wev development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React js and react native
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate onteam work
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with another developer
-- 💬 Ask me about ...
+- 💬 Ask me about
-- 📫 How to reach me: ...
+- 📫 How to reach me:
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->